Lesson 5 - Default Navigation¶

 Goal¶

-In this lesson we’ll use the check_availability
+In this lesson we’ll use the check_availability operation in our

 flow and use the results it returns.